htmfilho/htmfilho.github.io/_posts/2018/2018-02-15-creating-django-app-git-submodule.md

     $ git add mobility
     $ git commit -m "Updated the reference of the mobility app"

 Voilà!
 The new app was added to the project.
 It's ready to be further developed in an independent lifecycle.
-The [previous post][previous-post] gives more details about what to do from this point on.
+The [previous post][previous-post] gives more details about what to do after that.

 [Django]: https://www.djangoproject.org
 [Github]: https://www.github.com